AriFordsham/GHCWiki/explicit-type-application.md

 Since now it is not clear from the context anymore if we are expecting a kind or a type (since we use \|@\| both for kind and type application), we need to be able to disambiguate between datatypes and their corresponding promoted kinds.
+At the moment this ambiguity does not arise, so we do not allow prefixing kinds with `'`, but it seems natural to lift this restriction, and use the same notation as for promoted data constructors.

 ## More examples